quantori/pyforge-python-school-3/src/explanation_and_insights.md

+# This is to be updated and does not reflect the current state of the project

 ## Molecule Model

 I've created the Molecule model, which will be the only model stored.
 Apart from the required `smiles` and `id` attributes, I've added optional `name` and `description` attributes to make things a bit more interesting.